vvalliyur/Snake-C/README.md

-The main files are Snake.c and Snake.asm
+The main files are snake.c and snake.asm